Shamachrist7/wcrr-noncartesian-3d-mri/README.md

-# Data-Driven Weakly-Convex Ridge Regularizer for Accelerated 3D Non-Cartesian Parallel MRI Reconstruction
+# Weakly Convex Ridge Regularizer for Accelerated 3D Non-Cartesian Parallel MRI Reconstruction

 This `readme` file contains all the necessary informations to run this repository and is structured into